lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 **Current Solution **:

 it is not such a big issue because it doesn’t happen often and is very easy to fix.
 So for now I’m just deferring stuff.
 Also I’m always deferring callback execution when they are attached to a listener.
-I’m usually setting @defer decorator on a method that would trigger this error.
-I prefer putting it on the topmost calling method instead of e.g. setter.

 # Interface and controls {#interface-and-controls}